Highway Emergency Response Operators: History

+Georgia

+The state of Georgia operates the HERO program as part of GDOT's Office of Traffic Operations.
 The HERO unit's primary purpose is to minimize traffic congestion by clearing wrecked or disabled vehicles from the travel lanes and providing traffic control at incident scenes.
 As a secondary service, HERO operates as a service patrol; assisting stranded motorists who have a flat tire, are out of fuel, or are stranded by a mechanical failure of their vehicle.
 In addition to their normal patrol duties in metro Atlanta, HERO is deployed to assist with traffic control at the Masters Tournament in Augusta, Georgia and along Interstates 16, 75, and 95 during hurricane evacuations.

 HERO Operators are GDOT employees, distinguishing the program from freeway service patrols in other states, such as California, which are operated under contract by private tow truck companies.
 The HERO day is split into four shifts: Alpha (morning), Bravo (afternoon), Charlie (weekend) and Delta (overnight).
 HERO operates 24 hours a day, seven days a week.
 Typically, HERO and CHAMP Operators work between 75,000 and 80,000 incidents per year.

 In Georgia, motorists needing HERO or CHAMP assistance dial 511 (and press 1) to reach the Traffic Management Center, GDOT's primary center for incident management.
 511 is also the number for general traffic information throughout the state of Georgia.

-State Farm began sponsoring the program in 2009 during state budget constraints.
-The HERO Unit now operates independent of state funding receiving its funds from the State Farm sponsorship, 511 sign sponsors, and Federal Highway funding.